ietf-tapswg/api-drafts/draft-ietf-taps-impl.md

 - Datagram.
 Datagram protocols define message boundaries at the same level of transmission, such that only complete (not partial) messages are supported.
 - Message.
 Message protocols support message boundaries that can be sent and received either as complete or partial messages.
 Maximum message lengths can be defined, and messages can be partially reliable.

-Below, terms in capitals with a dot (e.g., "CONNECT.SCTP") refer to the primitives with the same name in section 4 of {{!RFC8303}}.
-For further implementation details, the description of these primitives in {{!RFC8303}} points to section 3 of {{!RFC8303}} and section 3 of {{!RFC8304}}, which refers back to the relevant specifications for each protocol.
-This back-tracking method applies to all elements of {{!RFC8923}} (see appendix D of {{I-D.ietf-taps-interface}}): they are listed in appendix A of {{!RFC8923}} with an implementation hint in the same style, pointing back to section 4 of {{!RFC8303}}.
+Below, terms in capitals with a dot (e.g., "CONNECT.SCTP") refer to the primitives with the same name in {{Section 4 of !RFC8303}}.
+For further implementation details, the description of these primitives in {{!RFC8303}} points to {{Section 3 of !RFC8303}} and {{Section 3 of !RFC8304}}, which refers back to the relevant specifications for each protocol.
+This back-tracking method applies to all elements of {{!RFC8923}} (see appendix D of {{I-D.ietf-taps-interface}}): they are listed in appendix A of {{!RFC8923}} with an implementation hint in the same style, pointing back to {{Section 4 of !RFC8303}}.

 This document presents the protocol mappings defined in {{!RFC8923}}.
 Other protocol mappings can be provided as separate documents, following the mapping template in {{appendix-mapping-template}}.